kubeflow/website/content/en/docs/components/pipelines/sdk/sdk-overview.md

 This section summarizes the ways you can use the SDK to build pipelines and components.

-A Kubeflow _pipeline_ is a portable and scalable definition of a ML workflow.
+A Kubeflow _pipeline_ is a portable and scalable definition of an ML workflow.
 Each step in your ML workflow, such as preparing data or training a model, is an instance of a pipeline component.